Kassym-Jomart Tokayev 2022 presidential campaign: Background

 President Kassym-Jomart Tokayev became president following the 2019 election, where he secured his first five-year term of office upon the vote.
-Had Tokayev chose to run once his term expired the in originally scheduled presidential elections for 2024, he would have been eligible by law to seek a reelection and possibly hold office until 2029.
+Had Tokayev chose to run once his term expired the in originally scheduled 2024 presidential election, he would have been eligible by law to seek re-election and possibly continue hold office until 2029.

 Announcement

-At the annual State of the Nation Address held on 1 September 2022, Tokayev announced the 2022 presidential elections to take place in autumn.
+At the annual State of the Nation Address held on 1 September 2022, Tokayev announced the 2022 presidential election to take place in autumn.
 From there, Tokayev voiced his interest to run for reelection and proposed a constitutional amendment in changing the president's term of office to a once seven-year term that was planned to be enacted after the elections were initially held, which would have shorten his second term in office to 2027.
 However, the Parliament of Kazakhstan after public controversy regarding fears of extending presidential time in office, implemented the changes to the law prior before the vote, thus granting the opportunity for Tokayev to serve seven years as president upon being reelected.
 Tokayev then signed the ratified constitutional amendments into law.
 After setting the date for the 2022 election by a presidential decree, Tokayev reiterated his commitment to run again and hinted that his election manifesto would outline "new initiatives aimed at achieving socio-economic progress".